 Companies create valuable and attractive content in ebook format, put it up on their website, and ‘gate’ it by requiring people to fill out a form in exchange for downloading.

 So they’re not technically free—you ‘unlock’ the content by providing information about yourself.
-This may include your email address, full name, contact number, job title, company name, industry, and location.
+This information may include your email address, full name, contact number, job title, company name, industry, and location.

 Here’s a sample form for an ebook on freelance work produced by a printing company:

-This information is then used by the company to lead you down the marketing and sales funnel.
+The company uses this information to lead you down the marketing and sales funnel.

-Since so many companies offer free ebooks online, it’s important to stand out.
+Since so many companies offer free ebooks online, it’s crucial to stand out.
 The major ‘selling’ point of ebooks, of course, is the value of the content they offer.
 How useful is the ebook to the target audience?
 Does it offer in-depth content that one can’t typically find in blogs?

 But it’s not just about what you say—it’s also about how you say it.
 And that’s why it’s also important for ebooks to have an attractive, reader-friendly design.